daklab/fabor/README.md

-# PromFAM: Probabilistic Matrix Factor Analysis (with Missingness)
+# FABOr: Factor Analysis of Binary and Ordinal data

 More information coming soon!